We have tried to keep these Terms of Service as straight forward as possible using plain English.

 ‘Standard Hourly Rate’ is the fee billed per hour of work done/quoted.
 You can find this in your proposal or by asking your project manager.

 ’Start Date’ is the date a project formally begins, outlined in section 2.

-‘Completion Date’ means the date a project is considered complete for billing purposes, outlined in section 2.
+‘Completion Date’ means the date a project or task is considered complete for billing purposes, outlined in section 2.

 ‘Scope’ means the extent of services we will provide for an agreed fee, described in section 4.

 ’Statement of Works’ is a document that we produce that defines the Scope of a given Castus project.
 It’s usually produced as the result of a sales and planning process.
 Described in section 4.

 A ‘Proposal’ is the sales document that we produce that briefly outlines the project and provides cost information.
 All Proposals are subject to these Terms of Service.
 Described in section 4.